Skip to main content

 Share:

-Thai mental health experts from leading academic institutions point out that “the social transmission of stress poses a public health concern,” with one hospital psychiatrist explaining, “Our cultural expectation of emotional closeness can sometimes make it harder for individuals to separate their emotional state from those around them.
-This is especially true in multigenerational households and high-stress professions.”
-These observations are echoed by mental health educators, who emphasize that unmanaged stress can become cyclical, making recovery more challenging for entire families or work teams.
+Thai mental health experts warn that social transmission of stress is a public health concern.
+They note that cultural expectations of emotional closeness can blur lines between personal and collective wellbeing, especially in multigenerational households and high-stress professions.
+Educators emphasize that unmanaged stress can become cyclical, making recovery harder for entire families or teams.

-Looking ahead, experts warn of the growing challenge as modern life brings continued stressors—financial pressures, digital overload, climate worries, and more.
-However, they also point out that awareness is the first step toward breaking the cycle.
-Practice of mindfulness, open communication, and mutual emotional support can reduce the “infectiousness” of stress.
-Employers, educators, and family leaders are encouraged to recognize signs of group stress and foster supportive environments rather than allowing tension to build unchecked.
+Looking ahead, experts acknowledge ongoing challenges from financial pressures, digital overload, and climate anxiety.
+Yet awareness is a first step toward breaking the cycle.
+Mindfulness practices, open communication, and mutual support can reduce the contagiousness of stress.
+Employers, educators, and family leaders are urged to recognize signs of group stress and cultivate supportive environments.

 Related Articles